If you want to help your children or grandchildren by giving them money for a deposit or university fees, what are the rules?

 Giving away money and surviving for seven years

-There is another way that you can give money away while you’re alive and not face the prospect of an inheritance tax bill on the money you've given away, and that’s by using ‘potentially exempt transfers’ or the seven year rule.
+There is another way that you can give money away while you’re alive and not face the prospect of an inheritance tax bill, and that’s by using ‘potentially exempt transfers’ or the seven year rule.

 It works like this: